youngmp/applications_park/info/readme.md

 * [The Professor is In](theprofessorisin.com) is a great blog that helped prepare me for my final application cycle

 # Career Changes
-As mentioned above, this section has some information about transitioning form pure math to applied math, or from math/applied math to science.
+This section has some information about transitioning form pure math to applied math, or from math/applied math to science.
 These are only guidelines and observations from the perspective of one person, so be sure to seek second opinions.

 ## Pure to Applied Math

-* Learn how to program.
+* **Learn how to program**.
   * Project Euler is a great way to learn how to program with interesting problems (you can connect with me [here](https://projecteuler.net/progress=yxp30)).
 * The programming language you choose to learn should suit what you want to do.
 * Roughly speaking: